iurirsm/CinemaMatrix/backend/README.txt

 mongorestore --db MovieDB ./backup/MovieDB

 //When zipping your project, you have to backup the database manually, then extract it to a folder.

+To backup the users mongodump --db MovieDB --collection users --out ./backup

+To dump the whole thing, like this mongorestore --uri "mongodb+srv://programerz:ItP5L4qacgu7d3Yg@cinemamatrix.501ec.mongodb.net/CinemaMatrix" ./backup/MovieDB

+Make sure the user.bson is in the backupfolder